jialin666/APRCOIE_v1/README.md

 Then these data organized as a dictionary as shown in the line 20 in train.py.

 ### Predicting
-The file predict.py in usage folder show how to extract triples.
-For a target sentence, it firstly conduct word segmentation, POS tagging, dependency parsing.
+The file predict.py in usage folder shows how to extract triples.
+For a target sentence, it firstly conducts word segmentation, POS tagging, dependency parsing.
 We adopt LTP 4 [2] as the natural language processing tool here.
 Then it constructs an instance of class Tree, named test_tree, of the target sentence, loads the model, and passes all of these to extraction_regular and extraction_att functions of MATRIX module.
 ## Contact
 Jialin Hua, nhma0004@gmail.com
 ## References